RagnarB83/ash/README.md

 HCl_frag.coords_from_string(fragcoords)
 ```

-Note: This will append coordinates to fragment.
+Note.
+This will append coordinates to fragment.
 If fragment already contains some coordinates the added coordinates
 will follow.
 ---
 *Add coordinates from lists*